 Offering discounts might seem counter-intuitive to increase your average order value, but it flat out works.
 What can we say?
 People love a good deal!

 This method requires you to understand your current profit margin, markup, and breakeven point so you can turn a profit.
 Discounts are great for a boost when sales are seasonally lower.
 Additionally, they help move older inventory.

 Some ecommerce platforms will even have the ability to automate personalized discounts.
 For instance, CommentSold displays intelligently chosen item suggestions with discounts once customers reach the check out screen.
-Set the parameters for your discount and age of inventory, and automation will recommend an enticing, complimentary item on your behalf.
+Set the parameters for your discount and how old your stock is, and automation will suggest an appealing item that goes well with it.